 Connecticut Employment Law is a comprehensive handbook and a practical survey of the law governing employer-employee relations in Connecticut.
 Author Pamela J. Moore draws on her years of experience as a labor and employment attorneyin Hartford to explain the complexities of this all-important field of practice.

 The Connecticut Fair Employment Practices Act, which prohibits so many forms of discrimination in employment, and the Connecticut Commission on Human Rights and Opportunities, which enforces it.

 Connecticut's wage and hour legislation and the litigation that flows from violating the minimum-wage and overtime standards.

-Privacy rights in the workplace, including a timely discussion of an employees right to privacy in social media and digital communications and an analysis of an employers right to conduct drug tests and its interaction with newly enacted legislation H.R.
-5389 that authorizes the palliative use of marijuana in Connecticut
+Analysis of an employer’s right to conduct drug tests and its interaction with newly enacted legislation H.R.
+5389 that authorizes the palliative use of marijuana in Connecticut.

 Last updated in 2014, this new edition adds new and updated sections on Employee Social Media, Interns, Coverage Under the Affordable Care Act, Defending the Trade Secrets Act, Joint Employments, Covenants Not to Compete, Confidentiality of CHRO Proceedings, Claims of Intentional Infliction of Emotional Distress, Ban the Box Legislation, Employment Status.